Submitty/submitty.github.io/_docs/sysadmin/worker_installation.md

     ```

-2. If the machine name is in the DNS server, you may add a line to
+2. If the machine name is not in the DNS server, you may add a line to
     the `/etc/hosts` file on the primary machine linking a name of
     your choice to the IP address of the worker machine: